radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

     [K4] 11 reps excluded (not converged) see 'max_var_multiple'.
     [K5] 1 reps excluded (not converged) see 'max_var_multiple'.
     [K6] 17 reps excluded (not converged) see 'max_var_multiple'.

-### Copying this notebook to your computer/cluster
-You can easily copy this notebook and then just replace my file names with your filenames to run your analysis.
-Just click on the [Download Notebook] link at the top of this page.
-Then run `jupyter-notebook` from a terminal and open this notebook from the dashboard.